Balladebits/Balladebits/README.md

 I'm a pseudointrovert but like Joking and cuddling around ppl who likes it

+Yeah i Know,i look like i'm always AFK but no,come and say hi,maybe i'll notice You ^^

 Despite being like that i don't trust ppl so easily,and also aside from being a literal clown sometimes,please don't push my limits if i tell you to stop,okay?

 Please do not copy or inspo my Skins

 I roam around the docks or the Cafe and frequently join parties

-Minors and aromantic people please DNI
+Minors and aromantic people please DNI (no,i do not hate Aromantic,it's because i'm a cuddler and i prefer not making them uncomfortable)

 I speak Both Spanish and English (Mostly english,but i really love speaking native spanish if you feel like it <3)